HEPTHools/Adinkra/README.md

 The tutorial [AdinkraTutorial.nb](https://raw.githubusercontent.com/kstiffle/hello-world/master/AdinkraTutorial.nb) shows in depth how to use many of the tools of the Adinkra.m package listed below on this page.

+## Download Instructions

-**Download Instructions:** Right (command) click on [Adinkra.m](https://raw.githubusercontent.com/kstiffle/hello-world/master/Adinkra.m) and  [AdinkraTutorial.nb](https://raw.githubusercontent.com/kstiffle/hello-world/master/AdinkraTutorial.nb) to save to you local hard drive.
+Right (command) click on [Adinkra.m](https://raw.githubusercontent.com/kstiffle/hello-world/master/Adinkra.m) and  [AdinkraTutorial.nb](https://raw.githubusercontent.com/kstiffle/hello-world/master/AdinkraTutorial.nb) to save to you local hard drive.
 You may have to delete a .txt extension from AdinkraTutorial.nb.after download.

+## Installation Instructions
-**Installation Instructions** After downloading, install the Adinkra.m package on your local machine with the File-->Install menu in Mathematica
+After downloading, install the Adinkra.m package on your local machine with the File-->Install menu in Mathematica

 ![FileInstall.jpg](https://github.com/HEPTHools/Adinkra/blob/master/Images/FileInstall.jpg)